Jeff Johnson (Minnesota politician)

 Jeff Johnson (born November 11, 1966) is an American politician.
 He was elected to the Minnesota House of Representatives in 2000 and served there from 2001 to 2007.
 Johnson left the legislature to run for state attorney general in 2006, but was defeated.
 Johnson served as a Hennepin County commissioner for the 7th district from 2009 to 2021.
 He was elected as the Republican National Committeeman from Minnesota in April 2011.

 Johnson was the Republican nominee for governor of Minnesota in 2014, losing to incumbent Democrat Mark Dayton, and again in 2018, losing to the Democratic nominee, U.S. Representative Tim Walz.

 Early life, education, and career

 Born in Detroit Lakes, Minnesota, Johnson graduated from Detroit Lakes High School in Minnesota in 1985.
 He received a triple Bachelor of Arts in economics and political science/history in 1989 from Concordia College and attended Georgetown University Law School, earning a J.D. in 1992.
 Johnson then practiced at the law firms of Lord, Bissell and Brook in Chicago and Parsinen, Kaplan & Levy in Minneapolis.
-He joined Cargill in 1998, practicing employment and labor law until starting his own company, Midwest Employment Resources, providing employment law and human resources services to companies throughout the country.
+He joined Cargill in 1998, practicing employment and labor law until starting his own company, Midwest Employment Resources, providing employment law and human resources services.

+Political career

-In 2000, Johnson successfully ran for the Minnesota House of Representatives in District 34B, winning 62.8 percent of the vote for the seat vacated by Henry Todd Van Dellen, who had retired.
-In 2006 he ran for state attorney general, but lost to the DFL candidate, Lori Swanson, with 40.72% of the vote.
+In 2000, Johnson was elected to represent District 34B in the Minnesota House of Representatives, winning 62.8% of the vote.
+The seat had been vacated by Henry Todd Van Dellen, who had retired.
+In 2006, Johnson ran for state attorney general and lost to the DFL nominee, Lori Swanson, with 40.72% of the vote.

-Republican National Committee

 In 2011, Johnson ran against Tom Emmer for the position of Minnesota's Republican National Committeeman, winning an upset victory.
 In 2012, he was elected without opposition to a full four-year term as Committeeman.

-Minnesota House of Representatives

-First elected in 2000, Johnson served as Assistant Majority Leader from 2003 to 2007 and was chair of Civil Law and Elections Committee in the 84th Legislative Session.

-2014 Minnesota gubernatorial campaign

-On May 5, 2013, Johnson announced that he was running for governor.
-He received the Republican nominee Party endorsement at their May 2014 convention, and defeated four other candidates in the August 12 primary to become the party's nominee to challenge incumbent governor Mark Dayton.
-He was defeated in the November general election by a six-point margin.
+On May 5, 2013, Johnson announced his candidacy for governor.
+He received the Republican Party's endorsement at its May 2014 convention, and defeated four other candidates in the August 12 primary to become the party's nominee to challenge incumbent governor Mark Dayton.
+He lost the November general election by a six-point margin.